 3.1.
-Personal Data Transfer from an IIJ Business Entity acting as a Data Controller located within or outside the EEA to an IIJ Business Entity located within or outside the EEA

-3.2.
-Personal Data Transfer from an IIJ Business Entity acting as a Data Controller, located within or outside of EEA to a Third Party located within or outside of EEA
+Personal Data Transfer from an IIJ Business Entity acting as a Data Controller located within or outside the EEA to an IIJ Business Entity located within or outside the EEA [Section intentionally blank in IIJ BCR-P] 3.2.
+Termination and Non-Compliance [Section intentionally blank in IIJ BCR-P] 3.3 Personal Data Transfer from an IIJ Business Entity Acting as a Data Controller, Located Within or Outside of EEA to a Third Party Located Within or Outside of EEA [Section intentionally blank in IIJ BCR-P]

-3.3.
-Personal Data Transfer from Data Controller within or outside the EEA to an IIJ Business Entity located within or outside the EEA
+3.4.
+Personal Data Transfer from Data Controller Within or Outside the EEA to an IIJ Business Entity Located Within or Outside the EEA